brohan7/covid-social-distancing-tracker/README.md

 #### Last 2 points:
 The last two points are used to mark two points 6 feet apart in the region of interest.
 For example this could be a person's height (easier to mark on the frame)

+##### How does it work?
+Detecting distances between pedestrian from monocular images without any extra information is not possible.
+One way (not very accurate though) is to ask user for specific inputs leading to a distance estimation between the pedestrians.
+If the user could mark two points on the frame that are 6 feet apart, using extrapolation, one could find the distance between different points on the frame.
+This would have been true if the camera was equidistant to all the points on the plane where the pedestrians were walking.
+The closer the pedestrians are to the camera the bigger they are.
+The closer the two points (which are same number of pixels apart ) on the frame to the camera, the smaller is the actual distance between them.
+To cope this issue, the code receives 4 points input from the user to mark two lines that are parallel seen from the above.
+The region marked by these 4 points are considered ROI (can be seen in yellow in the gif above).
+This polygon shaped ROI is then warped into a rectangle which becomes the bird eye view.
+This bird eye view then has the property of points (which are same number of pixels apart) being equidistant no matter where they are.
+All it needs is a multiplier that maps the distance between two points in pixels to distance in real life units (such as feet or meters).
+This is where the last two user input points come in play.
+Deep Learning is used to detect and localize the pedestrians which are then mapped to a bird eye view projection of the camera as explained above.
+Once we have the coordinates of the pedestrians in the bird eye view the social distancing parameters become straight forward.
+The complete block diagram of the algorithm can be seen below.

+###### Suggested improvements
+The code could use a lot of improvements in a number of area.
+A few are suggested below A more accurate approach of mapping the camera frame to bird eye view The code uses an existing multi-class classifier that was trained on 1000 classes from COCO dataset.
+The code could use a re-trained classifier specifically trained for binary class (pedestrian, no-pedestrian).
+More accurate way of calculating social distance parameters can be introduced.

+######Summary:
+The algorithm can be used to analyze social distancing in a public area and carry out necessary actions to better deal with the pandemic.
+Automating the task will lead in effective actions taken in short time hence equipping us better to deal with the situation.
+The complete code is available here at GitHub.
+Feel free to modify and improve it.